Haoxiang-SANG/Haoxiang-SANG/README.md

 I am seeking for some partners around the world.
 If you're interesting in me, please contact me at sanghaoxiang@gmail.com
 More information about me, please visit my blog: http://139.196.163.103/
 My offical homepage [haoxiang-sang.github.io](haoxiang-sang.github.io)
-Dream to be a Ph.D student in the US :)
+Dream to be a PhD student in the US :)